|

 Course

-This course seeks to grapple
+This course seeks to

-extinction, given that they are rooted in socio-cultural and
+societies are living in danger of extinction, given that they are

-ecological landscapes that have undergone radical transformations
+rooted in socio-cultural and ecological landscapes that have

-while the power of transnational corporations and states only seems
+undergone radical transformations while the power of transnational

-is also often equated with loss when speaking of indigenous cultures
+disease.
+Cultural change is also often equated with loss when

-and identities.
-The question of who can now proclaim to be a “real
+can now proclaim to be a “real Indian” is increasingly becoming

-becoming one of the front lines in the struggle to recover
+voiced and debated, quickly becoming one of the front lines in the

-indigenous identities.
+struggle to recover indigenous identities.

 An emphasis on “loss” seems to disqualify indigenous peoples from